thompsonmanda08/thompsonmanda08/README.md

 ###

 <p align="left">I am a self-taught software engineer with experience working in diverse environments.
 I have come to understand that there is a lot I don't know, and my major goal is to keep learning.
-My interestes lie on the frontend development how ever I plan to become a well rounded software engineer.</p>
+My interests lie in frontend development, however I plan to become a well-rounded software engineer.</p>

 ###